Yemeni crisis: Renewed clashes

 The conflict between Houthis and Salafis in Saada Governorate was renewed in October and November.
 Saada government officials accused Houthi fighters of attacking a Salafi mosque in Dammaj in an attempt to drive the Sunnis out, while the Houthis accused the Salafis of using the religious institute as a staging ground for foreign Sunni fighters.
 The government attempted to intervene to stop the fighting.

 Sectarian fighting in Al Jawf Governorate lasted throughout the year.
 Dhamar Governorate also saw clashes between the Houthis and Salafis toward the end of the year.

 Houthi rebellion (2014–15)

 In a dramatic turn of events, the rebel Houthis took broad control of northern Yemen, including the capital of Sana'a itself, in 2014.

 Shia–Sunni conflict spreads

 Clashes in Dammaj spread to the Amran Governorate by January 2014.
 The Houthis achieved victory in Saada when the Yemeni government brokered a deal under which Salafi fighters and their families were evacuated to the neighboring Al Hudaydah Governorate.
 According to reports, the Houthis then blocked government troops from fully deploying throughout the territory, in spite of a signed agreement.

 Fighting in the Amran Governorate intensified during the year, with clashes between Houthis and supporters of the Islamist Islah Party eventually leading to a Houthi takeover of the entire governorate.
-The conflict spread to the Sana'a Governorate by July.
+The conflict spread to the Sanaa Governorate by July.